-At any time within the first 30 days you can upgrade to a paid account to send and receive unlimited text and picture messages, as well as use up to 60 minutes of incoming voice calls per month.
+At any time within the first 30 days you can upgrade to a paid account to send and receive unlimited text and picture messages, as well as use up to 120 minutes of voice calls per month.
 JMP is currently in beta - the introductory rate for beta users is US$2.99 per month (or US$34.99 per year).

 Once the beta period for JMP is over, the US$2.99/month and US$34.99/year subscriptions will still be available and will still have unlimited incoming SMS and MMS, but the number of outgoing SMS/MMS will be limited; other plans will be available.

 You may cancel your subscription at any time (via PayPal or by contacting the support team).
 After cancellation (or after your trial period expires), your number will be reclaimed after 30 days unless you port it to another carrier.